CrazyFedde/docs/windows-guide.md

 Congratulations, your AvaIre instance should now be ready to launch!

-To start the bot head into the `/scripts` folder, there you'll find a start and update scripts for windows systems, double click on the `windows-start.bat` file and you should be good to go.
+To start the bot, simply just run the jar file again after editing it with your bot and database details.

+    java -jar AvaIre.jar

 If the bot runs without any errors, you have had success so far!

-Now you'll need to invite your bot to your server so you can actually use it, take your bots client id from ealier and pop it into a URL like this without the less than and greater than symbols.
+Now you'll need to invite your bot to your server so you can actually use it, take your bots client id from earlier and pop it into a URL like this without the less than and greater than symbols.

     https://discordapp.com/oauth2/authorize?&client_id=<client id>&scope=bot